richardturnnidge/kiss/README.md

 # The Language

 Concept-
-8 bit byte values only
+8 bit byte values only.
-variables A -> Z
+variables A -> Z.
-@ is used as special case, the 'answer' to some queries ? is used as special case, the 'carry' to some math or comparison functions
+@ is used as special case, the 'answer' to some queries.
+? is used as special case, the 'carry' to some math or comparison functions.

 Goto or conditional goto.
 Single loop.
 Subroutines, up to 16 deep.
 Up to 256 labels.
 Unlimited comments.

 There is absolutely no error checking or reporrting, so just like writing in assembler, you could very easily crash with very little feedback!

-You can enable DEBUG mode with the command `DEBUG 1` which will report each line as it is precessed.
+You can enable DEBUG mode with the command `DEBUG 1` which will report each line as it is processed.

 # Command set